 We filled our classroom centers with materials that were somehow related to our Thanksgiving books including lots of feathers and beads for play!

 Last week, the Discover and Explore team shared our ideas for cooking with kids and we asked our fellow bloggers to do the same.
 Today I am highlighting a few easy recipes for children to make, mostly on their own...
-A Day in the Life of a Preschool Teacher gives us simple ideas to get [...]
+A Day in the Life of a Preschool Teacher gives us simple ideas to get kids involved in making their own meals.
+And she also shares great ideas for encouraging an appreciation of food by [...]

 Let's take a quick look at the important process of promoting life skills in the preschool classroom!